ordinarydairy/sugar-keypad/README.md

 # sugar
-A miniature macropad with 5 keys and a rotary encoder, powered by a RP2040 microcontroller.
+A miniature hand wired macropad with 5 keys and a rotary encoder, powered by a RP2040 microcontroller.
 Based on the [Bento macropad](https://github.com/Dwin17/bento) originally designed by Dwin17, featuring a custom knob and without LED underglow.

 Turn the knob to control volume, press the knob to pause/play media.
 Hold the purple button to switch to second layer functionalities.